 Have you ever experienced difficulty with learning new words?
 I have because I'm a visual learner as well as a hands-on, kinesthetic learner.
 The Structured Literacy Approach (also called Multisensory Teaching or Orton Gillingham), helps me because the focus of learning incorporates visual, kinesthetic (hands-on), as well auditory learning.
 I wish I had this when I was a young!
-To learn and try a structured literacy approach for SAT prep vocabulary words, please click the, find out how, button below.
+To learn and try a structured literacy approach for SAT prep vocabulary words, please click the button below.

 AMY L. LEVIS